celebrity

 "But that plan had to be altered early this morning when I was informed that a tabloid was going to run with the news."

-He added, "I've been dealing with this privately until now, getting treatment and dialing in my overall health with greater focus than ever before.
+He added, "I've been dealing with this privately until now, getting treatment and dialling in my overall health with greater focus than ever before.
 I'm in a good place and feeling strong.
 It's been quite the initiation, and I'll tell you more when I'm ready."

 ADVERTISEMENT